donatj/Boomerang/README.md

 Boomerang! is a simple Frisby.js inspired API endpoint testing framework, providing the tools you need to validate REST responses.

-Boomerang! consumes your API and validates your defined set of expectations, alerting you to any problems arising.
+Boomerang! consumes your API and validates your defined set of expectations, alerting you to any problems that arise.

 Boomerang! is still in development and more info is coming soon!